Epworth, Lincolnshire

-Epworth is a town and civil parish in the Isle of Axholme, North Lincolnshire, England.
+Epworth is a market town and civil parish on the Isle of Axholme, in the North Lincolnshire unitary authority of Lincolnshire, England.
 The town lies on the A161, about halfway between Goole and Gainsborough.
-As the birthplace of John Wesley and Charles Wesley, it has given its name to many institutions associated with Methodism.
+As the birthplace of John Wesley and Charles Wesley, it has given its name to multiple institutions associated with Methodism.
 Their father, Samuel Wesley, was the rector from 1695 to 1735.

 History

 Epworth is in the Isle of Axholme.
 The Isle is so called because, until it was drained by the Dutch engineer Sir Cornelius Vermuyden in 1627–1629, it was an inland island, surrounded by rivers, streams, bogs and meres.

 The Domesday Book in 1086 recorded:

 "Manor In Epeuerde, Ledwin had eight carucates of land to be taxed.
 Land to twelve ploughs.
 Geoffrey de Wirce has there two ploughs, and eight sokemen, with two carucates and five oxgangs of this land; and thirteen villanes and nine bordars with six ploughs, and eleven fisheries of five shillings, and 16 acre of meadow.
 Wood pasture 1 mi long and 1 mi broad..
 Value in King Edword's time £8 now £5.
 Tallaged at twenty shillings.

 A grant of the common land to the freeholders and other tenants, made by deed in 1360 by John de Mowbray, Lord of the Manor, gave privileges and freedoms over the use of common land, reed gathering, rights over fish and fowl and such wildlife as could be taken by the commoners for food.
-The deed caused repercussions in the reign of King Charles I (1625-1649) when Vermuyden was granted the task of draining the Isle and he and his Dutch partners came under regular attack in their stockade at Sandtoft.
+The deed caused repercussions in the reign of King Charles I (1625–1649) when Vermuyden was granted the task of draining the Isle and he and his Dutch partners came under regular attack in their stockade at Sandtoft.
 The draining of the land saw the ancient rights of the commoners encroached upon: as the land dried up they lost their supply of wildfowl for food, foraging rights and employment as mere men, swanniers, and ferry operators in addition to their grazing rights.
-A whole way of life that had seen annual otter hunts on the Trent, not to mention abundant salmon, was lost along with many livelihoods.
-The resentment felt by the Isle of Axholme towards the king doubtless explains their siding with Parliament in the English Civil War (1642-1651).
+A whole way of life that had seen annual otter hunts on the Trent, not to mention abundant salmon, was lost along with multiple livelihoods.
+The resentment felt by the Isle of Axholme towards the king doubtless explains their siding with Parliament in the English Civil War (1642–1651).
 Nevertheless, Vermuyden's work, an outstanding piece of irrigation engineering, turned thousands of acres of marsh and bog, which had been impassable except in high summer or hard frost, into the rich arable farmland that the Isle benefits from today.

 The Isle of Axholme was originally the eight parishes of Althorpe, Belton, Crowle, Epworth, Haxey, Luddington, Owston and Wroot.

-Nathan Francis Young was born here in 1654 and is commonly referred to as a ‘founding farmer’ of the original town.
+Lord Nathan Francis Young was born here in 1654 and is commonly referred to as a 'founding farmer' of the original town.
 He is recorded as the first to monopolise the local land between the farmers spread throughout the area.
 There is a plaque dedicated to him in the town centre as well as a small museum that now stands near the site of his original home.